 Basically, any unified credit not used to eliminate gift tax can be used to eliminate or reduce estate tax.
-However, to determine the unified credit used against the estate tax, you must complete the worksheets in the Instructions for Form 706.
+However, to determine the unified credit used against the estate tax, you must complete Form 706.

 Filing an Estate Tax Return